c-bec-k/genesys-rpg-website/Backups/forum-FAQ.md

 **Answer:** The Hand Cannon should have Rarity 5.

+**Question:** For the Prepare item quality on weapons, is it intended to be once per combat check or once period?

+If a weapon has Prepare 1, do I have to prepare before each attack or is it one prepare and I can make as many combat checks as I want?

+**Answer:** You prepare before making combat checks in general—within the bounds of common sense.
+Prepare is supposed to represent a certain amount of setup or prep that goes into firing or using a weapon (anything from getting your feet set to deploying special sensors).
+So generally, once it’s prepared, you can just make attacks with it.
+However, there may be some circumstances in which your GM could require you to spend those prepare maneuvers again.
+Those circumstances are going to be fairly limited, such as "I want to haul this missile launcher to a different part of the battlefield, then shoot something else."

 ## Magic

 **Question:** In the new Genesys RPG, do magic casters pay an Advantage cost to activate additional effects they've already purchased for a spell with a difficulty increase to the spell? (e.g. If a character purchases the Blast, Fire, and Range upgrades for an attack spell, making the spell Daunting difficulty, must they then also pay Advantages to activate Burn and Blast?)

 **Answer:** That is correct.

-**Question:**How can mind affecting spells like D&Ds Charm Person (makes target feeling friendly towards caster) or Suggestion (makes target feel the proposal of the caster sounds perfectly reasonable) or illusions (making target believe something to be real) be created?
+**Question:** How can mind affecting spells like D&Ds Charm Person (makes target feeling friendly towards caster) or Suggestion (makes target feel the proposal of the caster sounds perfectly reasonable) or illusions (making target believe something to be real) be created?
 They do not seem to fit to any of the base spells.

 **Answer:** Unless you want to invent your own spells (which you, of course, are more than welcome to do!)
 I would recommend that you repurpose Curse and Conjure.
 Between pages 212 and 214 we discuss more narrative ways to use the various spells, and you may find some advice there on how to use Curse to create mind-effecting spells, and use Conjure to create illusions.